rune-labs/runeq-python/docs/pages/stream.rst

 **************

-The global initialization method, as described in the Quickstart (:ref:`quickstart_init`), does NOT apply to requests made by the :class:`~runeq.v2sdk` module.
+The global initialization method, as described in the Quickstart (:ref:`quickstart_init`), does NOT apply to requests made by the :class:`~runeq.stream` module.

 Start by creating a :class:`~runeq.stream.V1Client`, using a :class:`~runeq.config.Config`.
 The configuration class uses the file that was created via the command line tool (see